EncoreTechnologies/ansible-stackstorm/README.md

 Default datastore file name that is reccommended by stackstorm.
 If this is not already created then it can be renamed easily depending on what your envrionment needs.

+    stackstorm_configs_dir: /opt/stackstorm/configs

+Default configs directory for stackstorm configs to live in.

     stackstorm_keys:
       - name: "test"
         value: "test value"